Graphic by Barth van Rossum

 Closing only some doors changes nothing.

-From understanding to effective response
+From understanding to effective responses

 Building on the Red‑Liner Model, participants learn a Boundary‑Led Response Method.